Bruce Bennett supervises 6 postgraduate research students. If these students have produced research profiles, these are listed below:

 I am interested in working with students in any area of cinema, film studies, screen studies or visual culture, but have particular interests in:

-Hollywood cinema, British cinema, Transnational cinema, Early cinema, Film, politics and class, cinema technology, Visual culture and climate change.
+Hollywood cinema, British cinema, Transnational cinema, Early cinema, Film, politics and class, cinema technology, Visual culture and climate change, cycling and cycling cultures.

 I am currently co-supervising the following PhD projects:

 This new book is a cultural history of cycling in global cinema and new screen cultures, considering the cultural significance of the bicycle and the practice of cycling as, variously, leisure activity, transportation device, professional sports apparatus, consumer good, a means of creative expression and a means of protest.

 A blog on the project can be found here.